ilija-the/vendrithvault/content/Geography & Organisations/Galae.md

 Galae can be split into a number of areas:
 #### The High Plateau.
 A great plateau marks a historic border between Galae and Canath, visible for miles on end all around.
 The [[''western capital'']] of Galae lies here, up the [[Path of Gold]] - the main road and pass used to get through the [[Galaen Mountains]].
+Another much less used one is the [[Silver Pass]].

 #### The North Steppe.
+Accessible from Canath through the [[Bronze Canal]].

 #### The Central Lakes.